Readri205/Flask/README.md

   - V1.0 Initial Commit
   - V1.1 Update character information in About Page
-  _ V1.2 Add content from json, loop, for and if statements
+  - V1.2 Add content from json, loop, for and if statements
+  - V1.3 Add link to website and text amend to README.md

 ---